flirtyquizcontact-rgb/Couples-Dare/README.md

 ---

-🎮 How to Play

-Choose a Pack (Classic, Points, Roleplay, or Premium).

-Each level reveals a dare or challenge for you and your partner.

-Follow the instructions and enjoy the playful interaction.

-In Points Mode, collect points and compare your final scores.

-The goal is to connect, laugh, and have fun together ❤️

----

 📜 Terms & Conditions (Summary)

-This app is for entertainment purposes only.
+Couples Dare is for entertainment purposes only.

-Couples Dare does not collect personal data beyond what is required for ads (AdMob).
+The app does not collect personal data beyond what is required for ads (AdMob).

-By using the app, you agree to play responsibly and ensure mutual consent between both players.
+By playing, you agree to use the app responsibly and ensure mutual consent.

-The creators are not responsible for misuse of the app.
+The creators are not liable for misuse of the app.

-(For the full Terms document, see TERMS.md in this repository.)
+➡️ Full document: TERMS.md

 ---

 🔒 Privacy Policy (Summary)

-Couples Dare does not collect, store, or share personal user data.
+Couples Dare does not collect, store, or share personal data.

-Ads are provided by Google AdMob; data handled by AdMob is covered under Google’s privacy policies.
+Ads are provided via Google AdMob, and all data handling follows Google’s Privacy Policy.

-No registration, account, or login is required to use the app.
+No account or login is required to use the app.

-(For the full Privacy Policy, see PRIVACY.md in this repository.)
+➡️ Full document: PRIVACY.md

 ---